Debtors Anonymous logo

 Pros

-• Completely free peer-led fellowship with no fees or memberships costs
+• listed with no monthly subscription peer-led fellowship with no fees or memberships costs

 • Multiple meeting formats available (in-person, phone, and virtual) across seven geographic areas